 For those travelling on a budget, Hostel Splendido really is one of the best places to stay in Sibenik.
 The hostel is in an amazing location, just 200 metres from Sibenik’s Old Town.
 On top of that, there’s a lovely terrace to socialise and meet other travellers.
 Rooms are air conditioned and start from $38 USD (245 Kuna) per night, although rates can vary considerably during the peak summer months!

 Mid Range –Medulić Palace Rooms & Apartments

 Medulić Palace Rooms & Apartments are perfectly located in Sibenik’s Old Town.
 The comfortable rooms are fitted with air con and are brilliantly priced considering the location.
 Although there isn’t parking on site, there is a car park just a few minutes walk away.
 Prices start at around $82 USD (530 Kuna) per night during Sibenik’s peak season.

 Treat yourself! – D-Resort Sibenik

 Located just 3 kilometres from the historic centre of Sibenik, D-Resort Sibenik is the best option if you’re looking for a luxurious stay.
 The property has fantastic views of the marina and surrounding area, as well as having a pool, gym and spa on site.
 On top of that, the property has been recognised for the brilliant design by architect Nikola Bašić.
 Rooms start at around $250 USD (1,610 Kuna) per night, although are considerably less outside of peak season!

 Dubrovnik (Days 7, 8, 9 and 10)

-Spend the morning of day 7 visiting anything you may have missed in Sibenik, including the fortresses if you didn’t have time on your first day.
+The morning can be spent visiting anything you may have missed in Sibenik, including the fortresses if you didn’t have time on your first day.
 Once you’re ready, grab an early lunch and set off on a mini road trip to Dubrovnik – the final stop on your Croatia itinerary.
 Dubrovnik has become one of the top travel destinations in Croatia, and is a particularly exciting destination for Game of Thrones fans as many of the city’s landmarks have featured in the series.